 Existing and future land uses within the general area of the proposed medical marijuana cultivation facility are light industrial land uses.
-Lands to the north, east, south and west are zoned for, and partially developed with light industrial uses.
+Lands to the north, east, south and west are either vacant or developed with light industrial uses; all surround lands are zoned for light industrial development.
 The site will be a self-contained development with all vehicle circulation needs accommodated on site.
-The proposed building is located in the general center of the subject property and the proposed use is not directly accessed from surrounding land uses.
+The proposed building is located in the center of the subject property and the proposed use is not directly accessed from surrounding land uses.
 The height and general configuration of the proposed structure is similar to other industrial buildings in the area.
 Any signage will comply with the Desert Hot Springs Zoning Code.
 All activities will be contained within the existing building and the operation will appear as a light industrial use consistent with the intent of the zone.
 Consequently, the proposed cultivation facility is expected to be compatible with existing and future industrial development in the surrounding area.
 Staff recommends this finding.